ishswar/katacoda-scenarios/miscellaneous/gRPC-with-maven/step4.md

 ### Run client

-To run client we will need to open new tab; for that click "+" sign next to terminal
+To run client we will need to open new tab; for that click "+" sign next to `Terminal`

 ![new tab](assets/newtabl.png)